-Don’t worry about the thread count, or the design, etc. Your featherbed will be tucked underneath your sheets, and you’ll never actually feel the thread count, or see the design (if any).
+Don’t worry about the thread count, the design, etc. Your featherbed will be out of sight, and you’ll never actually feel the thread count, or see the design (if any).

 As far as construction is concerned, our primary focus is how the featherbed is put together – specifically the sewing.

 The outer cover of a featherbed is essentially two flat sheets sewn together.
 Pay attention to the edges of the featherbed.
-How are they sewn together?
+What does the seam look like?

 A true edge will hold itself together, and withstand the use and abuse associated with using and maintaining a featherbed for a number of years.
 A quality sewn edge will not come apart, and won’t leak feathers.

-The Euro Rest feather beds we spoke about earlier feature double-needle sewn selvages, and all-around piping.
+The Hotel feather beds we spoke about earlier feature double-needle sewn selvages, and all-around piping.

 The piping is that line of navy blue that you see running from edge to edge.